 19-year-old Behrooz Toloh believes that finding ways to engage in your community helps develop a sense of belonging and confidence.
 That’s why it was important for him to get involved when he first arrived in Peterborough.

 Arriving in Canada in 2016 at 15 years old, Behrooz was starting a new life in a new country at a difficult age.
-In an unfamiliar environment and culture, he was faced with the trying challenge of continuing his education after missing school for more than one year in Syria.
+In an unfamiliar environment and culture, he was faced with the trying challenge of continuing his education after missing school for more than one year in Afghanistan.

 One week after arriving in Canada, Behrooz had a meeting with the Settlement Workers in Schools team at the NCC to help him get ready for schooling.
 Feeling nervous and excited, he was given a tour of the Thomas A. Stewart Secondary School where he met other friendly students from the English as a Second Language (ESL) Program.
 Shortly after, he was enrolled in the ESL classes, but quickly began to push himself to try mainstream classes.